selinaZitrone/R_AskQuestions/README.md

 **Example**

-Assume you are using the built-in data set `mtcars` for your analysis.
+Assume you are using the built-in data set `mtcars` for your analysis and you want to provide others with code that reproduces this data set.
-If you want to provide others with code that reproduces this data set, you can use `dput`.
-The output code of `dput` can be copy-pasted to any R session to reproduce the data set.
+You can simply copy-paste the output code of `dput` along with your question and anyone can copy-paste this to their R session to reproduce the data set.
 If your data set is large, try to provide the minimum necessary to reproduce your problem.
 E.g. provide a subset with fewer columns and fewer rows.

 ``` r
 # This is how the data looks like